TeamCodeStream/codestream-guide/docs/src/workflow/start-work.md

 ![Branch Details](../assets/images/StartWork-BranchOptions.png)

-If you’re a team admin, you can even set up a branch naming template for the team so that all of the team’s feature branches get named in a consistent manner.
+If you’re an admin, you can even set up a branch naming template for the organization so that everyone’s feature branches get named in a consistent manner.

 ![Branch Template](../assets/images/StartWork-BranchTemplate2.png)